jsr-io/jsr/frontend/docs/faq.md

 Yes.
 JSR is open source and licensed under the MIT License.
 You can find the source code on [GitHub](https://github.com/jsr-io/jsr).

-> NOTE: The repo will be open sourced as soon as JSR is launched publicly.

 ### How is JSR different from npm?

 JSR is designed to be a superset of npm, allowing existing tools that use npm to